On Campus Resources

 The Q Center offers a safe space to experiment or "shop" for looks that more closely match your identity.
-Our only policy is: bring something take something!
-The Clothing Closet is open during normal hours, or can be accessed outside of our operation hours, by booking an appointment here
+Our only recommended policy is: bring something take something!
+The Gender Bender Walk-In Clothing Closet is open during regular center hours.
+Please contact email@example.com if you have questions about this resource.

 Decker Student Health Services

 We recognize that more students are coming to campus having already begun HRT.
 At the student’s request, Student Health Services will liaison with the medical provider ordering their hormone therapy, to follow a long-term medical plan.
 Students needing this support should consult with Decker Student Health Services early to maintain continuity of care.
 Contact them at 607-777-2221.

-Transcend is a peer-led discussion group for transgender and gender expansive students to discuss topics and current events related to gender identity, support each other, be social and make friends.
+Transcend is a peer-led social group for transgender and gender expansive students to discuss topics and current events related to gender identity, support each other, be social and make friends.
 Meetings days and times change each semester based on the needs of the members.
-To find out more, please email us at email@example.com.
+To find out more, please email us at firstname.lastname@example.org.
 This group is hosted by the Q Center.